 REQUIREMENTS OF THE ORDINANCE

-- Maximum Kelvin temperature of 3000 K.
+- Maximum Kelvin temperature of 3000 K

-- Requirements for motion detectors, string lights and allowable light trespass from property lines, as well as additional lighting requirements based on zoning districts
+- Also included are requirements for motion detectors, string lights, and allowable light trespass from property lines, as well as additional lighting requirements based on zoning districts